 The River North-based boutique gym showcases a number of high-impact classes as well as yoga and Pilates.
 What sets it apart is the running/Triathlon sessions, which customizes programs for elite athletes as well as first-timers to marathons.
 There are also athletic spa services on premises.
 314 W. Superior St., 312-291-9466

-Visitor Fees: $25 drop in; $60 for three-class introductory package
+Visitor Fees: $28 single class; $60 for a three-class introductory package

 Sometimes a work out goes best in tandem with a spa treatment.
 Enter: Exhale, purveyors of wholistic wellbeing.
 After sweating it out in a barre, cardio, or yoga class, you can relax and rejuvenate in the spa with a massage or salt scrub.
 You can shower afterward—full bath amenities are provided—and leave feeling like a whole new person, ready to face the day.
 Snag a fitness, spa, or fitness and spa membership and take advantage of self care as much as you can each month.
 945 N. State St., 312-753-6500.